habibiobaid1994-rgb/AI_Programming/README.md

 figures/                    generated plots (scenarios, planner comparison,
-                            weight study, distance field, DWA candidate fan, preset paths, trade-off scatter, architecture) REPORT.md / SLIDES.md / PRESENTATION_SCRIPT.md / CHEATSHEET.md
+                            weight study, distance field, DWA candidate fan, preset paths, trade-off scatter, architecture)

 build_docs.py               turns the .md documents into .html
 ```

-## Documentation

-Run `python build_docs.py` to produce printable HTML versions of the report,
-slides, script, and cheat sheet (open in a browser → Print → Save as PDF).

-## Note on data

 This is a planning/optimization project, not a machine-learning one, so there is
 no CSV dataset.
 The input is the environment: a grid map (each cell free or